masc-ucsc/docs/docs/pyrope/10-internals.md

 are randomly translated to 0 or 1 at initialization.

-## Optimize directive
+## Assume directive

-The `optimize` directive is like an `assert` but it also allows compiler optimizations.
+The `assume` directive is like an `assert` but it also allows compiler optimizations.
 In a way, it is a safer version of Verilog `?`.
-Unlike other languages like C++23, Pyrope `optimize` verifies at simulation time that the `optimize` is correct.
-This means that the `optimize` is checked like an `assert` but it allows the compiler to optimize based on the condition.
+Unlike other languages like C++23, Pyrope `assume` verifies at simulation time that the `assume` is correct.
+This means that the `assume` is checked like an `assert` but it allows the compiler to optimize based on the condition.
 `asserts` do not trigger optimizations because their check can be disabled at simulation time, and hence create mismatches between simulation and synthesis